-Commencement is held at the end of the spring semester when degrees are conferred upon and issued to those who have completed degree requirements by the end of the spring semester.
+Commencement is held at the end of the spring and fall semesters when degrees are conferred upon and issued to those who have completed degree requirements by the end of those semesters.
 A student wishing to receive the degree "In Absentia" must apply to his/ her academic department chair at least 30 days prior to the scheduled Commencement.
-All students classified as seniors must undergo a transcript evaluation during the fall semester.
-Those who complete the degree requirements by the end of the summer term, mini terms (intersession) or by the end of the fall semester, degrees are conferred at the end of the next spring semester.
+All students classified as seniors must undergo a transcript evaluation during the fall or spring semester.
+Those who complete the degree requirements by the end of the summer term, degrees are conferred at the end of the following fall semester.